 Fast data is a part of big data which uses analytics in real time to gain a higher business value.
 Its analysis is used to improve business value and achieve higher goals of profit and growth.
 In today’s competitive and fast moving society fast data is a significant player.
 Fast data is particularly used in real time applications.
 Big data along with fast data is changing the business format and pushing boundaries to innovate and discover in this area.
 Uber is one of the most talked about the user of fast data analytics.
 It uses fast data to make sure that the driver takes the request from anywhere in the world.
 It also uses it to calculate the route cost of the trip.
 As we now know that we need to deliver faster results and analytics in the day today.
-We are witnessing a shift in doing business.
+We are witnessing a shift in doing business business which is visible by increasing numbers of jobs in data analytics from recruiters such as The Barton Partnership.
 The stakeholders today are converting to insight driven data solutions rather than the other types.
 This is certainly the rise of fast data.

 What is Fast Data Analytics?